Effective Date: 17 February 2020

-Standard Contractual Clauses: Personal data covered by the GDPR may be transferred to countries outside the European Union (“EU”) and to countries that do not have laws that provide specific protection for personal data.
+Personal data covered by GDPR may be transferred to countries outside the EU and to countries that do not have laws that provide specific protection for personal data.
 Qubole has taken steps to ensure all personal data is provided with adequate protection and that all transfers of personal data outside the EU are done lawfully and securely.
 We have contractual clauses embedded in our customer data processing addendum to meet the adequacy and security requirements for our customers who work with EU national’s personal data.

 We keep your information for as long as required by any legal obligation and, if longer, any period necessary for the specified purposes above, including that your account is active on QDS or as needed for providing services to you.

-For optimizing the performance of our service, we may store metadata like the result of commands run by customers in our temporary cache storage for a period of 7 days, since the date of last access.
-If a customer does not wish to have their data stored in our cache and temporary storage, please write to us at [email protected]e.com.
+For optimizing the performance of the Services, we may store metadata like the result of commands run by customers in our temporary cache storage for a period of 7 days following the date of last access.
+If a customer does not wish to have their data stored in our cache and temporary storage, please write to us at [email protected].

 Even after your contract is terminated with Qubole, we may retain some of your information for statistical analysis, to comply with our legal obligations, to enforce our agreements or for resolving disputes.
 Such information that is retained to pursue legitimate business interests, may not be personally identifiable.

 Qubole provides services to business organizations and we do not intentionally collect, store or process data belonging to children under the age of 16 using our service or on our website.